 She relaxed a bit after they’d gotten through the mouth of Monstro, and the men, including Walt himself, had laughed at her usual joke about how thankful she was that the whale practiced proper dental hygiene.
 As she pointed out the castle, the village, and the dwarf’s cottage from Snow White, she hit her stride and began to actually enjoy the moment, knowing that this would be a memory she’d be telling her grandchildren about someday.

 Then, the bridge.
 It loomed ahead and they were about to pass under it.
 Judy heard a train approaching on the track overhead.
 “Oh no, oh god NO,” she thought to herself.

 Her heart raced as she tried not to let the apprehension show on her face while it swept through her body.
 She glanced up and then caught herself and looked right, toward Geppetto’s workshop, which she started to tell her guests about as the train ominously approached.

 But it was Mark, and he had a bagful of salt water taffy and a grin on his face as he saw that the hostess in the approaching boat was none other than his crush, Judy.
-The timing was as perfect as it was ever going to get, and since he’d not been able to toss her any nuggets of sweet affection wrapped in wax paper since they’d started, then he was going to make up for lost time.
+The timing was as perfect as it was ever going to get and, since he’d not been able to toss her any nuggets of sweet affection wrapped in wax paper yet that day, he was going to make up for lost time.